full-stack-bcn/problem-sets/css.md

 1. Download the HTML file from [CSS Zen Garden](http://csszengarden.com) and style it.
 (Do not take inspiration from existing designs.)

-2. Work on styles for the whole
+2. Work on a style for the whole
    [HTML 5 TestPage](https://cbracco.github.io/html5-test-page/).